Romantic tour in Japan

 A true Japanese experience for two!

-FREE with your tour: Japanese baths in your room!
+FREE with your tour: Japanese bathroom in your room!

 Day 6 : The romantic Venice of Japan